 What You’ll Need

 This lemon loaf is made with basic pantry staples, plus lemon.
 No need to run to the store for special ingredients.
+Here’s a quick rundown of the ingredients.
+Be sure to scroll down to the recipe card for specific amounts.

 For the Lemon Pound Cake: